The Great Light – unravelling its past

 Were we interested?
-The Board of Titanic Foundation agreed we should look into this further and I was asked to research and write a short report on the history and heritage value of the Optic.
-The letter started three years of research, fundraising and construction by Titanic Foundation to secure what turned out to be a very important historic maritime object.
+The Board of Maritime Belfast agreed we should look into this further and I was asked to research and write a short report on the history and heritage value of the Optic.
+The letter started three years of research, fundraising and construction by Maritime Belfast to secure what turned out to be a very important historic maritime object.

 The first thing you learn when you research lighthouses is that more is written about the construction of the lighthouse than the technical aspects of producing the beam of light.
 I knew, or thought I knew, that the optic included 8 First Order lenses, and the metal frame was stamped with the manufacturer’s names and date; Barbier and Fenestre 1887.

 I started with the history of Mew Island lighthouse which had been documented by Reggie Hamilton, one of the former Keepers, in 1984 for the lighthouse’s centenary.
 Like many lighthouse keepers he followed in his father’s footsteps, which meant that the account covered a significant amount of time and therefore information.
 He recounted that the original lens in 1884 was 30ft in height and had a focal length of 36inches which is 92cms.
 The optic was manufactured in Paris by Messrs Barbier and Fenestre and supplied by Messrs Edmundson & Co of Dublin.
 Edmundson’s also supplied the lantern; gas works and fog signal plant.
 The person behind Edmundson’s was John Richardson Wigham.
 The Grace’s Guide of leading engineers gave an excellent account, along with other articles, of this young determined engineer.